Teen Dream: Background and recording

-The recording of Teen Dream took place after extensive touring of the Beach House's previous album, Devotion (2008).
-According to Legrand, while on tour "we definitely stored up a lot of energy and ideas that we had.
+Beach House began recording Teen Dream after extensive touring of the Beach House's second studio album, Devotion (2008).
+Lead vocalist Victoria Legrand stated that while on tour "[they] definitely stored up a lot of energy and ideas that we had.
 By the end of the touring cycle we couldn't wait to get back home to start working on the next record.
 In some ways, touring is a restraint on the creative side, because it's hard to write on the road.
 So you just have to wait, and sit on this anticipation until the time you're able to spend days, weeks, months working on something."
-The duo strove to create a more "sophisticated" album and, according to the group, the demos of this record were comparable to the final tracks that made up their previous record.
-Also, their use of extensive reverb was held back significantly.
-According to Alex Scally "There's very little reverb on the record".
+Most of the album's recording took place at Dreamland Studios in Hurley, New York, with most of the production being done by Chris Coady.